PureStorage-OpenConnect/Oracle-on-Kubernetes-with-Portworx/README.md

 ## Kubernetes Environment
 The examples has been tested on Kubernetes v1.17 but should also work on more recent Kubernetes versions.

+You can check the version of Kubernetes using: kubectl version --short | awk -Fv '/Server Version: / {print $3}'

 ## Oracle Database Versions
 1. Oracle 19.3.0 EE